vishvAsa/AgamaH/AryaH/hinduism/branches/vaiShNavaH/shrI-sampradAyaH/venkaTanAthaH/rahasya-traya-sAraH/rAjagopAla-translation/ocr_source/2_sthirI-karaNa-vibhAgaH/24_sAdhyopAya-shodhanAdhikAraH.md

 10A Lakṣmī Tantram: 17-74.
 10. Aḷavandār: Stotram: 01.264 " CHAPTÁR

 that the Lord expects only the prayer for help should be understood only as empbasising the importance of one of the angas (namely, the seeking of the Lord's protection ), for it is said "The 108 Lord expects the expression of the desire for protection".
 This is only one of the angas (and not the angi).
 (The Bhashyakara should not be taken as stating that the prayer alone will do).
-In the shorter gadya also (Srirangagadya), Sri Rāmanuja makes the prayer with faith preceding it and concludes with the words namostu te (v.e.)
+In the shorter gadya also (Sriraṅgagadya), Sri Rāmanuja makes the prayer with faith preceding it and concludes with the words namostu te (v.e.)
 "I bow to Thee".
 Further be uses the word s'aranam which means seeking (the Lord) as upāya.
 From these two, it is evident that self-surrender is present.
 That the word namas in namostute means surrender of self is well-known from such passages as the following:-- "I bow" to Bhagavao to whom, having surrendered his self which is what is meant by namaskāra, & man gets rid of his suffering and enjoys whatever he desires."
 In Sri Vaikuṇṭha Gadya the surrender of self preceded by prayer is explicit.
 Therefore (since Sri Rāmanuja states in Vaikuṇṭha - gadya: "Praying for protection), the person should surrender his (or her) self to Bhagaven after bowing to Him,") it is clear that surrender of self is different from the prayer for protection and is the angī with the prayer as an anga.
 It has therefore to be concladed that in the words: "One should" surren. der one's self by attering this mantra", and "the surrender" of one's self and of what belongs to one's self", the angi which is garrender of self, is declared as a vidhi or injunction.

 If this were not accepted (as true), it would lead to constru ing the sentence "Saranāgati is of 1A six kinds" in its apparent meaning and thinking that the five accessories or angas of prapatti Bre, every one of them, a form of prapatti or angī, in the same Way as we conclude that there are seven different kinds of ablution (snāna) from the sentence :- "Ablution 188 is said to be of seven kinds".